-One of the challenges my clients often face is how to determine royalty rates for licensing their inventions or other intellectual property.
+One of the challenges my clients often face is how to determine a royalty rate for licensing an invention or other intellectual property.
 I start by offering the following fundamental observation:

 The licensor needs to know the licensee’s business model and profit margin, because the royalty must be less than the licensee’s profit.